markholloway/markholloway.github.io/_posts/2018-12-18-npa-lookup.md

 	cut -f2- -d\ | cut -f1 -d\()"
 ```

-The final line in the script takes the data stored in the `result` variable to `echo` the output on the screen.
+The final line in the script takes the data stored in the `result` variable and will `echo` the output on the terminal.

 ```bash
 echo "NPA $1 =$result"